amcolash/kotor-gui-editor/README.md

 If you find a bug, please let me know on the [deadlystream post](https://deadlystream.com/topic/8226-visual-kotor-gui-editor-kge) or make an issue on Github!

 ## Building Yourself

+To build this project, you will need to have `node` installed.

 ```bash
 # install dependencies (before anything else)